 This trend of people concentrating on cures could be read daily on newspapers about both business and life in general, from actions taken by celebrities and small businesses to national governments and multinational corporations.

-It seems the media dinosaurs of the 20th Century have ingrained in us a collective habit and mass hysteria of seeking or even creating villains through manipulation – to look down upon, and have our powerful “super-heroes” save the day.
+It seems the media dinosaurs of the 20th Century have ingrained in people a mass hysteria of seeking or creating villains to look down upon – so that powerful “super-heroes” could come and save the day.

-In reality, instead of fueling these so-called “super-heroes”, which are predominantly in aggressive re-active mode.
-The correct action would be to learn from the mistakes of past-villains and actively prevent them from being repeated in the first place.
+In reality, instead of fueling these so-called “super-heroes”, which are predominantly in aggressive re-active mode, and breaking multiple laws.
+The correct action would be to learn from the mistakes of past-villains and assertively preventing those mistakes from being repeated by others.

-This correct notion of stability could be achieved through improving education, media, psychology, compliance, policing and entertainment centric systems within organisations and their subsidies.
+Achieving this correct notion of stability revolves around improving education, media, psychology, compliance, policing and entertainment-centric systems.

 An exemplification of a good leader taking the correct and stable approach is that of Jacinda Ardern, Prime Minister of New Zealand, and her government, following the terrorist attack at Christchurch in March 2019: